-Investment properties are stated at fair value, as accounted for by the directors.
-The valuations is on the basis of Market Value ("MV"), which is defined in the RICS Valuation Standards as:

-"The estimated amount for which a property should exchange on the date of valuation between a willing buyer and a willing seller in an arm's-length transaction after proper marketing wherein the parties had each acted knowledgeably, prudently and without compulsion."
+The investment property portfolio is stated at fair value, as accounted for by the directors.
+The valuation is on the basis of Market Value ("MV"), which is defined in the RICS Valuation Standards as: "The estimated amount for which a property should exchange on the date of valuation between a willing buyer and a willing seller in an arm's-length transaction after proper marketing wherein the parties had each acted knowledgeably, prudently and without compulsion."

-The investment properties are revalued at each year end at MV by the directors with the surplus or deficit being taken to the statement of comprehensive income.
+The investment properties are revalued at each year end at MV by the directors with the surplus being taken to the income statement.

-The valuation considers a range of assumptions including future EBITDA which is dependent on future rental income streams, investment yields, anticipated outgoings and maintenance costs, future development expenditure and appropriate discount rates.
-Future rental income streams and consequently future EBITDA has the most impact on valuations.
+The valuation considers a range of assumptions including future EBITDA which is dependent on future rental income, investment yields, anticipated outgoings and maintenance costs, future development expenditure and appropriate discount rates.
+Future rental income growth and consequently expected future EBITDA has the most impact on valuations resulting in significant estimation uncertainty.